curl-projects/kiln/notes.md

 - Want to classify relevance first, and then use that to figure out which goals to show.
 Only generate the AI response for each goal when it's opened.
 - Add system message

+- Avoid nested component waterfalls for the goals view